Skip to main content

 3. The Telogen Phase This is the resting phase.
 The follicle remains dormant for several months while the hair shaft is held in place.
 At the end of this phase, the old hair is shed, and the follicle prepares to re-enter the anagen phase, beginning the cycle anew.

-Follicle miniaturization occurs when a specific hormonal signal systematically shortens the and extends the telogen phase.
+Follicle miniaturization occurs when a specific hormonal signal systematically shortens the anagen phase and extends the telogen phase.
 With each abbreviated cycle, the follicle has less time to produce a quality hair, resulting in a progressively weaker and thinner strand until it may cease producing visible hair altogether.

 A change in hair density is a direct reflection of a shift in the intricate hormonal signaling that governs the hair follicle’s life cycle.